replicatedhq/help-center/content/docs/native/getting-started/overview.md

 - Support for your end-customers environment
 - Features of the scheduler

-The Replicated Native Scheduler focuses on the broadest possible support for end-customer environments by including support for Docker 1.7.1, which includes support back to RedHat Enterprise Linux 6.x and CentOS 6.x.
-Modern container orchestrators such as Kubernetes and Docker Swarm require a newer kernel and more updated version of Docker than is available for these operating systems.
-In short, if your end customer requires that you support RHEL 6 or the 2.x Linux kernel, then the Replicated Native Scheduler is the best platform to deploy a modern, enterprise installable version of your application.
+The Replicated Native Scheduler focuses on the broadest possible support for end-customer environments by including support for Docker {{< docker_version_minimum >}}.

 {{< linked_headline "Tradeoffs with the Replicated Native Scheduler" >}}